montymehta1998-ops/RomVault/api/REDIRECTS.md

 ## How it works

 The redirect system consists of two main files:
-1. `redirects-config.ts` - Contains the mapping of old URLs to new URLs
+1. `redirects-config.ts` - Contains the mapping of old URLs to new URLs (located in both api/ and server/ directories)
-2. `redirects.ts` - The handler that processes redirect requests
+2. `server/redirects.ts` - The handler that processes redirect requests

+The configuration file exists in both locations to maintain compatibility with existing code while avoiding Vercel serverless function limits.

 ## Adding new redirects